sbustamante/ComputationalMethods/README.md

 ### **Test 1 (25%)**

 This test is divided in two parts.
 A theoretical part that will be evaluated during class time (50% of the test).
-And a [computational activity](http://nbviewer.ipython.org/github/sbustamante/ComputationalMethods/blob/master/activities/test1.ipynb) due to *due to:* **Jan 23, Midnight** (50% of the test). **[GRADES](https://github.com/sbustamante/ComputationalMethods/blob/master/grades/grades_test1.dat)**
+And a [computational activity](http://nbviewer.ipython.org/github/sbustamante/ComputationalMethods/blob/master/activities/test1.ipynb) *due to:* **Jan 23, Midnight** (50% of the test). **[GRADES](https://github.com/sbustamante/ComputationalMethods/blob/master/grades/grades_test1.dat)**

 ### 5. **Numerical Calculus** *(2 weeks)*